AdityaGarg8/git-credential-email/README.md

 - `git-credential-yahoo`: For Yahoo accounts.
 - `git-credential-aol`: For AOL accounts.
 - `git-msgraph`: Helper to use Microsoft Graph API instead of SMTP to send emails.
+- `git-protonmail`: Helper to use ProtonMail API to send emails.

 They can be used with `git send-email`, especially when Outlook no longer supports app passwords.

 ## How does this work?

-It is a simple python script, based on https://github.com/google/gmail-oauth2-tools/blob/master/python/oauth2.py.
+It is a simple python script, based on https://github.com/google/gmail-oauth2-tools/blob/master/python/oauth2.py and https://github.com/opulentfox-29/protonmail-api-client.
 It does the following:

 - Uses an OAuth2.0 `client_id` and `client_secret` to authenticate with Microsoft/Google/Yahoo/AOL and retrieve a refresh token.
 - As per demand, it uses the refresh token to generate OAuth2 access tokens as and when required.
 - The refresh token and access token is stored securely using the `keyring` module of pip.
 More information about this can be read from https://pypi.org/project/keyring/.
 - Everytime the helper is called, it passes the stored access token to git.
 If the access token has expired, the helper first refreshes it automatically and passes the new access token.
+- For APIs like Microsoft Graph and ProtonMail, it exploits the sendmail-like command ability of `git send-email`
+- For ProtonMail, the authentication flow is different.
+The helper uses the web API of ProtonMail to get the required keys for end to end encryption, store cookies in form of session file etc.

 ## Installation